Tally-1/Vehicle-FSM/README.md

 A small FSM function for arma 3,

 Will make any armed vehicle avoid driving into a known enemy and try to find highground in the nearby area, no dependencies.
+Can be seen in the arma 3 tools for a visual display of the function.

 To Init the FSM do: